 L Brands is committed to responsible sourcing of man-made cellulosic fibers, including rayon, viscose and modal.
 We are working with our suppliers in an effort to ensure that we do not knowingly source fabrics from ancient and endangered forests or sources that contribute to deforestation, the loss of High Conservation Values or human rights abuses.
 We are committed to working with our suppliers to source man-made cellulosic fibers produced from FSC certified forestry operations or, where unavailable, from certified forestry operations sources that are independently verified to meet our policy.
 We will report on our progress publicly.
 Please refer to our Forest Products page for additional information.

 L Brands prohibits its suppliers from using conflict minerals which may directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo and adjoining countries.
 View L Brands' 2017 Form SD and Conflict Minerals Report as required by the Dodd-Frank Conflict Minerals Provisions.

 L Brands does not sell products that contain down fill.

-Victoria’s Secret and La Senza do not knowingly sell real exotic animal skins, including but not limited to: snake, alligator, crocodile, lizard, ostrich, fish, kangaroo and marine mammals.
+Victoria’s Secret does not knowingly sell real exotic animal skins, including but not limited to: snake, alligator, crocodile, lizard, ostrich, fish, kangaroo and marine mammals.

 Formaldehyde is found naturally in the environment and is widely used in many consumer products.
 You could expect to find it in dollar bills, medicines, wood furniture, baby wipes – even fresh fruits and vegetables.